dystopiandev/curated-node/README.md

   - RedisModule
   - SessionModule

+- **Providers**

+  Providers are helper classes that offer data, whether implicitly generated or obtained from external resources.
+They also have no base classes.

+  - GeolocationProvider - Countries, states and primary currency, so you don't need to store the static data in the database of every app you make, or rely on network-provided data, which can fail and leave your users with bad UX.
+  - CurrencyProvider - Currencies, their symbols and names.

 - **Utils**

-  Utils are helper classes.
+  Utils are helper classes that offer stateless routines.
 They also have no base classes.

   - FunctionUtils
   - ObjectUtils